Colleges by Location

 Overall, Florida Polytechnic University is a modern and innovative institution that offers a unique educational experience for students interested in STEM fields.
 With its focus on experiential learning, state-of-the-art facilities, and dedicated faculty, the university aims to position its graduates at the forefront of technological advancements and career opportunities.

-Florida Polytechnic University is a public comprehensive higher education institution located in Lakeland, FL and set in a suburban environment.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 53%.
-The freshman retention rate at Florida Polytechnic University is 74% and the six-year graduation rate is 53%.
+Located in Lakeland, FL and set in a suburban environment, Florida Polytechnic University is a public comprehensive higher education institution.
+This school uses a semester-based calendar.
+It has an acceptance rate of 34%.
+The freshman retention rate at Florida Polytechnic University is 74.7% and the six-year graduation rate is 55%.

 For transfer students, the application deadline is July 20.